Mock Trial Leadership Award

 The mock trial program is an academic competition in which students acquire knowledge of the American judicial system.
 Students have the opportunity to experience the drama of the courtroom as they learn the importance of civic participation in a democratic society through values expressed in our Constitution and its Bill of Rights.
 The firm wishes to support students involved in the program who are leaders in their communities for they will be our future attorneys, judges, activists, and public figures.

-The Los Angeles Constitutional Rights Foundation mock trial program is a non-profit, non-partisan educational foundation.
+The Los Angeles Teach Democracy, formerly known as Constitutional Rights Foundation, mock trial program is a non-profit, non-partisan educational foundation.

 It is co-sponsored by: